-12. (1) In any proceedings for an offence under this Ordinance or any Regulations, it shall, subject to subsection (5), be a defence to prove that the person accused took all reasonable precautions and exercised all due diligence to avoid the commission of the offence by him or by a person under his control.
+12. (1) In any proceedings for an offence under this Ordinance or any regulations, it is, subject to subsection (5), a defence to prove that the defendant took all reasonable precautions and exercised all due diligence to avoid the commission of the offence by the defendant or by a person under the defendant's control.

-(2) Without prejudice to the generality of subsection (1), a person accused of an offence of contravening section 8 who -
+(2) Without limiting subsection (1), a person accused of an offence of contravening section 8 who -

-- (a) did not prepare the food in respect of which the offence is alleged to have been committed; or - (b) did not import it into St Helena, shall be taken to have established the defence provided by subsection (1) if the requirements of subsections (3) or (4) are satisfied.
+- (a) did not prepare the food in respect of which the offence is alleged to have been committed; or - (b) did not import it into St Helena, is to be taken to have established the defence provided by subsection (1) if the requirements of subsection (3) or (4) are satisfied.

-- (3) The requirements of this subsection are satisfied if it is proved that- - (a) the commission of the offence was due to the act or default of some other person who was not under the control of the person accused, or to reliance on information supplied by such other person;

-(b) either-

-- (i) the person accused carried out all such checks of the food in question as were reasonable in all the circumstances; or - (ii) it was reasonable in all the circumstances for the person accused to rely on checks carried out by the person who supplied the person accused with that food; and - (c) the person accused did not know and had no reason to suspect at the time the offence was committed that the act or omission would amount to an offence under this Ordinance.
+- (3) The requirements of this subsection are satisfied if it is proved that- - (a) the commission of the offence was due to the act or default of some other person who was not under the control of the person accused, or to reliance on information supplied by such other person; - (b) either- - (i) the person accused carried out all such checks of the food in question as were reasonable in all the circumstances; or - (ii) it was reasonable in all the circumstances for the person accused to rely on checks carried out by the person who supplied the person accused with that food; and - (c) the person accused did not know and had no reason to suspect at the time the offence was committed that the act or omission would amount to an offence under this Ordinance.